arnsteio/UH-IaaS-mini-workshop/05-initializingStorage.md

 ~~~

 Your file area is ready for use.
+Test via `touch /testVolum/GotDisk`.

 After unmounting, the file area can later be detached:

 	umount /testVolum

 	openstack server remove volume 3d-build mittTestVolum

+## Exercise:
+Make a new machine (CLI or GUI) and mount this disk on that machine.